Unaudited Financial Statements For the Financial Year Ended 31 March 2018

-Other receivables increased from US$124.92 million as at 31 March 2017 to US$172.84 million as at 31 December 2017.
-The increase was attributable to the increase of amount due from associate as the associate's payable due to the Swiber group was assigned to the Group pursuant to the SHL SOSA, and decrease in Swiber group balance as a result of the SHL SOSA.
+Other receivables increased to US$174.9 million as at 31 March 2018 from US$124.9 million as at 31 March 2017.
+The increase was attributable to the increase of amount due from associate, partially offset by a decrease in SHL group balance as a result of the SHL SOSA.

-The increase in the joint ventures of US$12.66 million is the result of quasi-equity contribution of approximately US$12.54 million from the Group to RVIC in 3Q2017/18 and the share of results from this joint venture.
+Investment in joint ventures increased to US$65.33 million as at 31 March 2018 from US$54.03 million as at 31 March 2017.
+The increase was the result of quasi-equity contribution of approximately US$12.54 million from the Group to RVIC during 12MFY2018 offset with the share of results from this joint venture.

 Total current and non-current borrowings for the Group include term loans, working lines and finance lease.

-Total current and non-current term borrowings, which comprised largely of bank borrowings for vessels, reduced from US$340.82 million as at 31 March 2017 to US$238.62 million as at 31 December 2017.
-This is mainly due to repayments of loan principals for the vessels that were disposed and transferred during the current financial period.
+Total current and non-current term borrowings, which comprised largely of bank borrowings for vessels, reduced to US$246.21 million as at 31 March 2018 from US$340.82 million as at 31 March 2017.
+This is due mainly to repayments of loan principal for the vessels that were disposed and transferred during 12MFY2018.

-The Group's trade payables increased by approximately US$2.15 million to US$64.64 million as at 31 December 2017 from US$62.49 million as at 31 March 2017.
-The slight increase is a net impact of an increase in normal trade working capital, offset by decrease in Swiber group balance as a result of the SHL SOSA.
+The Group's trade payables decreased to US$33.04 million as at 31 March 2018 from US$62.5 million as at 31 March 2017.
+This was attributed mainly to settlement of trade payables and a decrease in SHL group balance as a result of the SHL SOSA.

-The Group's other payables decreased by approximately US$76.78 million from US$136.92 million as at 31 March 2017 to US$60.15 million as at 31 December 2017.
-The significant decrease was mainly the result of the decrease in trade accrual and decrease in Swiber group balance as a result of the SHL SOSA.
+The Group's other payables decreased to US$65.2 million as at 31 March 2018 from US$136.9 million as at 31 March 2017.
+The decrease was attributable mainly to lower trade accruals and a reduction in SHL group balance as a result of the SHL SOSA.